richelbilderbeek/TriangleMeshCreator/README.md

 [![Build Status](https://travis-ci.org/richelbilderbeek/TriangleMeshCreator.svg?branch=master)](https://travis-ci.org/richelbilderbeek/TriangleMeshCreator)

-Creates a three-dimensional mesh for use with OpenFOAM.
+TriangleMeshCreator creates all the files for a three-dimensional mesh for use with OpenFOAM.

+There are a desktop and console version supplied to demonstrate how to do this.
-You will need to supply a 2D mesh, a height, layer height and a sculpt function.
+For those, you will need to supply a 2D mesh, a height, layer height and a percentage of cells that are randomly removed.

+TriangleMeshCreator, however, is intended to be used as a library.
-The sculpt function determines which cells to remove.
+The most important class in `ribi::trim::Dialog`, where you can supply your own sculpting function.
+This sculpting function determines which cells will be removed.

 ## Installation